Variational Sequential Optimal Experimental Design using Reinforcement Learning: Problem formulation

-where $H$ is the predictive forward mapping.
-In many engineering and science systems, the forward mappings $G_k$ and $H$ involve the most expensive computations (e.g., solving systems of PDEs).
-Hence, the number of forward solves is often used as the unit for computational cost assessments.
+where $H$ is a nonlinear predictive stochastic forward operator with $\mathcal{E}_{Z}$ representing the predictive stochastic source.
+If the predictive model is deterministic, we can write $Z_m = H(\Param_m, \Nuis_m; m)$. $G_k$ and $H$ often involve the most expensive computations (e.g., solving various differential equations), hence the number of these forward solves is often used as the unit for computational cost.

-Adopting a Bayesian approach, after the $k$th experiment is carried out, the joint probability density function (PDF) on $m$, $\theta_m$, $\eta_m$ can be updated following Bayes' rule:
+Under a Bayesian approach, after the $k$th experiment, the joint probability density on $M$, $\Param_m$, and $\Nuis_m$ updates following Bayes' rule: